ANNUAL SUPPORT-A-WALK ~ SUNDAY, OCTOBER 3, 2021

 Salli: Croton, NY

 Salli has walked for years in memory of her friend Mary who died of breast cancer.
-This year, Salli will walk along the Hudson River in Croton, NY.
+Last year, Salli walked along the Hudson River in Croton, NY.
 She sent us a photo of the t-shirt for her team and the names of all people in her life she pays tribute to.
-Salli says:
+Salli said:

 Samantha and her team: CA, MA and more

 Samantha has been walking for years, in honor of her mother Debra, an ovarian cancer survivor.
 She also walks in memory of her aunt and her grandmother, who both died of breast cancer.
-This year Samantha will walk in California.
-Her mom and dad will walk in Massachusetts, and Samantha expects family and friends in other locations will also be walking.
-Samantha says:
+Last year Samantha walked in California.
+Her mom and dad walked in Massachusetts, and family and friends in other locations also walked where they were.
+Samantha said:

 Ilene and her team: Yorktown Heights, Cold Spring, Putnam Valley, and Brooklyn, NY

 Ilene is a 26 year ovarian cancer survivor who has been volunteering for Support Connection for 24 years.
 Almost every year since the Walk began, Ilene and her family have gathered to walk at the park.
-This year, Ilene will be walking in her neighborhood in Yorktown Heights.
-Her daughter’s family will walk in Cold Spring; her son’s family will walk in Brooklyn; a friend will walk in Putnam Valley.
-Ilene says:
+Last year, Ilene walked in her neighborhood in Yorktown Heights.
+Her daughter’s family walked in Cold Spring; her son’s family walked in Brooklyn; a friend walked in Putnam Valley.
+Ilene said:

 Share with us